trevorcmit/SimpleUSBTerminal_Enhanced/README.md

 # SimpleUsbTerminal

+This repository is derivative of SimpleUSBTerminal developed by kai-morich.

 This Android app provides a line-oriented terminal / console for devices with a serial / UART interface connected with a USB-to-serial-converter.

 It supports USB to serial converters based on